marquesarthur/cronicas-rpg/class_ranger_dervish.md

 <i class="ra ra-double-team"></i> By **7th level**, you may cast the Mirror Image spell as a bonus action, without expending a spell slot or the need of any spell components.

-You can use this feature three times.
+Use can use this feature a number of times equals to half your proficiency bonus (rounded up).
 You regain all expended uses of it when you finish a long rest.

 ___